Jack Longland: Life and career

 He left the university to become deputy director of Durham's Community Service Council, taking over as director a year later.
 From 1940 until his retirement in 1970 he worked in the management of education, as deputy education officer for Hertfordshire (1940–42), director of education for Dorset (1942–49) and for Derbyshire (1949–70).
-In tandem with his main official duties he was Regional Officer of the National Council of Social Service, 1939–40, president of the Association of Education Officers, 1960–61, and chairman of the Mountain Leadership Training Board, 1964–80.
+In tandem with his main official duties he was Regional Officer of the National Council of Social Service, 1939–40, president of the Association of Education Officers, 1960–61, and chairman of the Mountain Leadership Training Board & Plas y Brenin, 1964–80.
 He was also a member of eighteen national commissions, committees and advisory bodies..
 In his Derbyshire post in 1950 he set up the first local authority Outdoor Pursuits Centre (White Hall).
-As a member of the Countryside Commission from 1969 to 1974 he played an important part in bringing increased protection for the countryside responsible, writing the Commission's report that persuaded the government to strengthen the powers of National Park committees.
+As a member of the Countryside Commission from 1969 to 1974 he played an important part in bringing increased protection for the countryside responsible, writing the commission's report that persuaded the government to strengthen the powers of National Park committees.

 In addition to his public service work, Longland was a frequent and popular broadcaster on BBC Radio.
 In the late 1940s and 1950s he was the chairman of the series Country Questions in which a team of experts answered listeners' questions about the countryside; he was a panellist and later a question-master on the long-running Round Britain Quiz, and was a frequent member of the Any Questions? panel.
 He was in the chair for series for younger listeners, including The Younger Generation Question Time and Summer Parade.
 From August 1957 he succeeded John Arlott as chairman of the panel game My Word!, and remained in the role until he retired in December 1977.
 He was described in The Times as "the perfect chairman, courteous, receptive, self-effacing and clearly well liked by the team".

 In 1990 Longland gave an address at a gathering to commemorate the 200th anniversary of the birth of Sir George Everest, the Surveyor General of India, after whom the mountain was named.
 The Royal Geographical Society hosted a gathering of climbers who had made or attempted the ascent of Everest.
 Among them were Lord Hunt, leader of the first successful British expedition in 1953, and Sir Edmund Hillary, who first climbed the mountain with Tenzing Norgay.
 Chris Bonington, Doug Scott, Stephen Venables and Harry Taylor talked of the post-war achievements, and Longland spoke about the early attempts on the mountain.

-Longland was knighted on his retirement in 1970.
+Longland was knighted on his retirement in 1970 and was elected as President of the Alpine Club (UK) (1974-1976).
 In his last years he was distressed, in the words of The Times, "to sit by and watch his educational work being undone by successively tougher Conservative secretaries of state."
 He died at the age of 88.
 His wife and one of his sons predeceased him.